 Technically, this claim is true.
 You don’t lose your copyright per se.
 The work is still yours.
 But in practice, the claim is a bit misleading

 Technically, this claim is true.
 You don’t lose your copyright per se.
 The work is still yours.
 But in practice, the claim is a bit misleading.
-If Amazon is the only entity that can sell your book (under the exclusive 70%) then, in effect you have given away all your “rights” to do as you please with your work for as long as you are under contract with the retailer.
+If Amazon is the only entity that can sell your book (under the exclusive 70% plan) then, in effect you have given away all your “rights” to do as you please with your work for as long as you are under contract with the retailer.
 And if you have a payment dispute, you can only sue for the amount of monies payable for the accounting period in question.

 In addition, you don’t control the pricing of your book.
 Amazon dictates the minimums and maximum list price, based both on the size of your book and the royalty plan you select.
 See Amazon List Price Requirements.
 The retailer, too, can choose to sell your book at a price below your list price, minus delivery costs and any applicable Value Added Tax.
 Add-on costs can eat away at your earnings.